 Core concepts introduced: renormalization, taxonomy collapsing, blank correction.

-Session 8.
-Presenting the final results. α- and ß- diversity patterns.
+Presenting the final results. α- and β- diversity patterns.

 In this session we will continue with the presentation of final results.
-Students will learn how to plot taxonomic summaries from their datasets, including krona plots, a graphic representation showing relative abundances of reads at different taxonomic levels.
-Resampling and rarefaction procedures for assessing biodiversity patterns will be introduced.
-Qualitative and quantitative indices for assessing dissimilarity between samples will be explained.
-We will introduce the UniFrac dissimilarity distance between samples, an index taking in account not only abundances of the different MOTUs but also their taxonomic affinities.
+Students will learn how to plot taxonomic summaries from their datasets, including circular plots, a graphic representation showing relative abundances of reads at different taxonomic levels and taxa overlap among samples, as well as Venn diagrams.
+Resampling and rarefaction procedures will be introduced for the calculation of qualitative and quantitative indices for assessing dissimilarity between samples.
+We will introduce other statistic analysis of the samples such as analysis of the variance and generalized linear models.

-Core concepts introduced: taxonomic summary, krona plots, α-diversity, ß-diversity, rarefaction, MOTU richness, UniFrac distances, ordination techniques, multidimensional scaling (MDS).
+Core concepts introduced: taxonomic summary, sunburst plots, α-diversity, β-diversity, rarefaction, MOTU richness, non-metric multidimensional scaling (NMDS), clustering, PERMANOVA.